LLNL/merlin/docs/source/modules/installation.rst

 ++++++

 The docker containers used in this tutorial are all located on dockerhub.
-We will first download all the necessary containers.

 All of this commands are available in a shell script called ``setup_merlin_docker.(c)sh`` in the merlin github.
 See below for instructions.

 .. note::
   When using the docker method the celery workers will run inside the merlin container.
-This means that any workflow tools that are also from docker containers must be installed in the merlin container.
+This means that any workflow tools that are also from docker containers must be installed in, or otherwise made available to the merlin container.

+The first step is to download all the necessary containers.

 .. code:: bash